ayjays132/PhillOS/README.md

 3. Alternatively, clear site data to remove all cached files.
 4. You can also open the *Offline & Updates* widget on the dashboard and use the **Check for Updates** or **Clear Cache** buttons.

+### Clearing Dynamic Caches

+User settings and recent tasks are stored by the service worker so the OS remains functional offline.
+If these caches become stale:

+1. Open **Application → Cache Storage** in your browser's developer tools.
+2. Delete the `settings-cache` and `api-cache` entries.
+3. Reload the page to fetch fresh data from the backend when online.

 ## Phone Hardware Requirements & Usage

 Basic phone integration requires the following hardware: